wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/optimizations.md

 ### [PipBoyOn Node Fixes](https://www.nexusmods.com/newvegas/mods/81775)

-Fixes multiple boy:on nodes in the vanilla game armor meshes and TTW to remove the annoying -boy flicker.
+Fixes multiple pipboy:on nodes in the vanilla game armor meshes and TTW to remove the annoying pip-boy flicker.

 #### Installation: